influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

         }
     }
     ```

-    - The `App` class and `Write` class are part of the same `com.influxdbv3` package (your project **groupId**).
+    - The `App` class and `Write` class are part of the same `com.influxdbv3`
+      package (your project **groupId**).
     - `App` defines a `main()` function that calls `Write.writeLineProtocol()`.

-9. In your terminal or editor, use Maven to to install dependencies and compile the project code--for example:
+9. In your terminal or editor, use Maven to install dependencies and compile
+    the project code--for example:

     <!--pytest.mark.skip-->